arjunthakur08/django-tricks/README.md

 ## Handling Class-based view of django's authentication system (New in django 1.11+)

 Most of the people \(usually beginners\) find it really hard to use the django's built-in authentication system since the release of **django version 1.11** due to the **class-based view for the authentication system included in the new django 1.11+**.
-I personally waste a half day for googling the errors I wan encountering.
+I personally waste a half day for googling the errors I was encountering.
 But then, I realised it is time for a change.
 So I decided to dive into the [django documentation](https://docs.djangoproject.com/en/1.11/) and had a look in the [authentication views](https://docs.djangoproject.com/en/1.11/topics/auth/default/#all-authentication-views).
 What I realized is that, the default auth views of **django have many things set to default**, which gives us some errors, one of which is like this:
 ```
 NoReverseMatch at /socialNetwork/password_reset/
 Reverse for 'password_reset_done' not found. 'password_reset_done' is not a valid view function or pattern name.